 It’s important to take some time to build and expand your network.
 Not only will you make contact with potential new colleagues who can assist you in attaining your career goals, but you’ll also meet people to whom you can be a resource.
 It is a two-way street – you need to give to receive.
 Build your network by connecting with other LinkedIn members.

 Join relevant groups and participate in group conversation threads with engaging questions or comments as a way to unlock the power of this platform.
 Read and respond to your connections’ status updates.
 Post status updates to pique the interest of your connections.
 The more relevant connections, the better it will be for you because you will have access to potential job leads or opportunities if this is your goal.

 5. Post Recommendations

 Make your LinkedIn profile more interesting by getting recommendations.
 References or testimonials will increase your credibility and establish your professionalism in your chosen career.
 Give recommendations, when appropriate, to your colleagues and connections where appropriate.

 One way to quickly enhance your profile is by pairing up with a close colleague to write recommendations for each other.
 Be sure to write powerful testimonials for one another that would encourage a potential hiring manager to consider your candidacy.
-Both of you will have enhanced profiles with useful information about the value that you can bring to organizations as a result.
+Both of you will have enhanced profiles with useful information about the value you can bring to organizations.

-There are a lot of ways to explore the possibilities of what LinkedIn can offer to make your job search more productive and convenient.
+There are many ways to explore the possibilities of what LinkedIn can offer to make your job search more productive and convenient.
 Through learning the important aspects of this website, you increase your online visibility and, thereby, be on your way to getting hired in a short period.